 The Commissioner congratulated EFA on the success of the EFFE pilot project, which has reached out to almost 900 festivals that have applied for the EFFE Label.
 EFFE can become a reference of quality, innovation and impact in Europe.
 The Commissioner confirmed that the EC and the EP are ready to engage in future developments, to be announced very soon.

-EFA thanks the magnificent group of festivals that brought important and relevant arguments to each of the topics in the agenda and shall follow up on these topics and expressions of engagement from the part of the Commissioner and take them up again from now until the next Round Table in 2017.
+EFA appreciates the magnificent group of festivals that brought important and relevant arguments to each of the topics in the agenda and shall follow up on these topics and expressions of engagement from the part of the Commissioner and take them up again from now until the next round table in 2017.

 2016 FEBRUARY 18READ MORE